Beech Class – Year 3/4

 Your child will have two reading books that they use at school.
 One will be a levelled scheme reading book that will go home and be brought into school every day.
 The other will be a book that they keep at school to read for pleasure.
 Your child will be assessed on their book level by the class teacher and teaching assistants at regular intervals throughout the term.

-Spellings lists will be shared on Class Dojo at beginning of the term and a paper copy sent home in bags.
+Spellings lists will be shared on Class Dojo weekly and a paper copy sent home in bags.
 We no longer complete Spelling tests on a Friday, instead we complete ongoing assessments.
 Sometimes this will take the form of a traditional spelling test, but this could also be in the form of a dictation exercise.
 These assessments can happen on any day, they are low stakes and often informal in nature.
 They will be based on previously learned spelling patterns and rules from that term, that year or even an earlier year group.

 Times table practise will be checked and monitored every week.
 Children will be tested on their times tables alongside their Maths lessons so will not have a regularly scheduled times table test.
-We encourage children to use Times Table Rockstars for their daily practise – specifically the Garage and Gig modes.
+We encourage children to use Times Table Rockstars for their daily practise – specifically the Garage mode.
+Please leave the ‘Gig’ mode for us to use at school, as it forms part of our regular assessment plan.
 Within these modes the game assesses your child’s speed, accuracy and fluency, and adjusts their difficulty level accordingly.
 If a child has 100% accuracy but takes too long to answer the questions, they will not progress.
 Both elements are important when learning times tables.
 If your child is not yet confident with their times tables, please see the Parent Guide for TTRS which explains how to adjust the settings (e.g. turn the timer off) whilst they build their fluency and confidence.
 We highly recommend that children practise their times tables using an online resource several times a week, this is because at the end of Year 4 children have to complete a statutory times table test using a Chromebook at school.
 The test gives the children 6 seconds to read, answer and type their response to a times table question before moving on to the next question.

 Login information for any online resources has been stuck into the inside cover of your child’s reading record.

-If you have any questions or queries, please do not hesitate to contact Mrs Mansfield on Class Dojo.
+If you have any questions or queries, please do not hesitate to contact Mrs Grindle and/or Mrs Mitchell on Class Dojo.
 However to report absences, illness or update on medical appointments or results, please phone or email the school office.